 Conference topics

 The conference topics range from EU targets and roadmap for energy transition, the path of moving towards net zero emissions target, fleet policy and fisheries management, requirements for gearing the fisheries policy to achieve energy transition, to strengthening cooperation in the Northern European fisheries sector.
-The full program, together with speakers, will be published in August 2025.
+Please see the full program with speakers below.

 Registration